ChrisHandley/intro-to-python-flask/_episodes/01-intro.md

 {: .language-python}

 Using Postman we can send the json file payload to our endpoint http://127.0.0.1:5000/test, and the response is the `value` in content in the response.
+In Postman define a POST wto the above URL, with the Body, as JSON format, as {"value": "test"} and send it.

 ~~~
 {
-    "body": "what",
+    "body": "test",
     "statusCode": 200
 }
 ~~~